hazelgrove/agda-popl17/README.md

   context or try to keep them in sorted order.  premises that involve something being present in a context are expressed using the inductive type that encodes membership.

+- type compatability is a judgement all its own, rather than trying to use an agda internal notion of equality. this is irritating, but given (1ja) i'm not sure how to avoid it without HITs or something similarly elephant gun like.